-Definition of Significant Anti-Social Behaviours (This not an exhaustive list) Staff will respond in the following ways: Knowingly swearing, using inappropriate or discriminatory language or other verbal abuse intended to cause offence, hurt or fear Generic or personalised de-escalation script used by adult (Appendix 3) Acts of racism, homophobia or discrimination on grounds that relate to personal identity (also known as 'protected characteristics') including sex, religion or belief, disability (including SEN) and sexual orientation Child to be offered a safe and calm space which may be Meadow room or another space/room Incident to be investigated and all involved to Actual or threatened violence (against other pupils or staff) be listened to by identified member of staff4.
-Discussion with child about the anti-social Sexually-orientated indecent behaviour behaviour and the subsequent protective and/or educational consequences Intentional serious damage to property/vandalism (e.g. defacing property with graffiti or smashing windows) Level Letter produced and parents/carers called Intending to cause physical harm (e.g. scratching, kicking, slapping or punching, biting and spitting) Level Letter follow up work (3Rs and carrying out the protective or educational consequences) with identified member of Stealing staff.
-Defiant, repeated or persistent instances of any of the behaviour types set out in Table 1a Day after Level Letter, child to be 'set up' by identified member of staff, to ensure a fresh Truancy or leaving the school grounds without permission and positive start to the day with reminders of pro-social behaviour expectations Making malicious accusations against other pupils or staff Noting that, other than in exceptional circumstances, 5 Level Letters in one term wi Bullying (see separate Anti-Bullying Policy) lead to a short fixed-term exclusion and that any Misuse of technology where the pupil has intended significant harm or where the outcome is of significant concern (e.g. hacking, virus spreading, possession of pornographic images or cyberbullying) - refer to Online Safety Policy and ensure that all breaches are logged/reported according to the requirements therein) single incident of significant anti-social behavior (with the exception of Truancy where the response is unlikely to ever be to exclude) - if sufficiently serious - can lead to a fixed term of even permanent exclusion without the need for the Head Teacher to first take any of Steps 1-7 Such an incident may also lead directly (at the Head Teacher's discretion) to police involvement In possession, using or supplying an illegal drug or a drug that is harmful and detrimental to good order (e.g. a legal high) where a criminal offense has taken place or is suspected.
+Staff will respond in the following ways:

+- 1. Generic or personalised de-escalation script used by adult (Appendix 3) - Child to be offered a safe and calm space which may be Meadow room or another space/room - 3.
+Incident to be investigated and all involved to be listened to by identified member of staff - Discussion with child about the anti-social behaviour and the subsequent protective and/or educational consequences - Level Letter produced and parents/carers called - Level Letter follow up work (3Rs and carrying out the protective or educational consequences) with identified member of staff. - Day after Level Letter, child to be 'set up' by identified member of staff, to ensure a fresh and positive start to the day with reminders of pro-social behaviour expectations - Noting that, other than in exceptional circumstances, 5 Level Letters in one term will lead to a short fixed-term exclusion and that any single incident of significant anti-social behaviour (with the exception of Truancy where the response is unlikely to ever be to exclude) if it is sufficiently serious can lead to a fixed term or even permanent exclusion without the need for the Head Teacher to first take any of Steps 1-7.
+Such an incident may also lead directly (at the Head Teacher's discretion) to police involvement where a criminal offense has taken place or is suspected.